Build Your Blog Into A Marketing Monster – One Post At A TimeFeatured

 Have you ever sat down to write a blog post without any thought or preparation?
 Then you'll know how tough it can be to get started.

-Before you start you need a list of ideas and some rough notes sketched out the night before so when you sit down to write you know what you are going to be writing about.
+Before you start you need a list of ideas and some rough notes sketched out the night before so that when you sit down to write, you know what you are going to be writing about.

 An even better way of working is to do the next day’s post the evening before you want to publish it because then you can go over it with a fresh mind first thing in the morning.
 Often you'll think of things to add or edit a paragraph to make it more readable.

 When I first started blogging, I would sit for ages staring at the screen looking for inspiration.
 More often than not I'd end up visiting websites that were totally unrelated to the task and waste hours trying to get the job done.
 You don’t have that kind of time to lose so preparing is paramount.